xmengkinaxis/CPP/System Design Interview Checklist.md

 - **Every request received by a non-failing node in the system must result in a response**.
 Refers to the system's ability to remain accessible even if one or more nodes in the system to go down.
 - Definition: **the percentage of the time that a system remains operational to perform its required function in a specific period under normal conditions**;
   - Measured in a number of 9s, three 9s - 99.9%, four 9s - 99.99%
-  - Availability = Uptime ÷ (Uptime + downtime);
+  - **Availability = Uptime ÷ (Uptime + Downtime)**
   - **Mean Time Between Failures (MTBF)**: total uptime / # of failures.
 This is the **average time between failures**.
   - **Mean Time to Repair (MTTR)**: total downtime / # of failures.
 This is the **average time taken to recover from a failure**.
 - Availability can be **achieved** through CDN (Cache), redundancy (replica of servers and data) , load balancing (distribute the requests only to the active healthy nodes by local LB and to different locations by global LB), choosing high availability databases
-- VS reliable: if a system is reliable, it is available.
+- V.S.
+Reliable: if a system is reliable, it is available.
 However, if it is available, it is not necessarily reliable.

 ### Consistency